 Be sure to talk to your insurance agent about what discounts are available to you!

-Some mobile homeowners opt to buy a peril policy instead of an all-encompassing comprehensive mobile home insurance policy.
-While this may help you save on your premium month to month, should something happen to your home, you may not be covered or have enough coverage to help should you ever need to file a claim.
+Some mobile homeowners buy a peril policy instead of an all-encompassing comprehensive mobile home insurance policy.
+While this may help you save on your monthly premium, should something happen to your home, you may need more coverage to help should you ever need to file a claim.
 Just keep risk over reward in mind when purchasing your policy!

 Do I Buy Mobile Home Insurance For My Modular Home?

-Though similar, a modular home is different than a mobile home, and in most cases, you’ll need a standard home insurance policy to cover your modular home.
+Though similar, a modular home differs from a mobile home; in most cases, you’ll need a standard home insurance policy to cover your modular home.

-Mobile homeowners are not required to have insurance by law, but it may be needed if you need to finance your mortgage or plan to live at a mobile home park.
-It’s highly recommended to carry a basic mobile home insurance policy even if you don’t need one because the cost to make any repairs or replacements to your home financially outweigh the risk of not having a policy at all.
+Mobile homeowners are not required to have insurance by Law, but it may be needed if you need to finance your mortgage or plan to live at a mobile home park.
+We recommend you carry a basic mobile home insurance policy even if you don’t need one because the cost to make repairs or replacements to your home financially outweighs the risk of not having a policy.

 TGS Insurance Can Help You Save Real Money

 Shopping for mobile home insurance is easy with the experts at TGS Insurance.
-We don’t believe anyone should have to sacrifice the coverage they need just to save.
-That’s why we shop your policy through 35+ carriers to find you an incredible mobile home policy that strikes the perfect balance between coverage and price.
-Our team handles all the paperwork from A to Z for the easiest buying experience ever!
-Don’t wait, get your hassle-free quote now and see why over 15,000 Texans trust us for all their insurance needs.
+We don’t believe anyone should have to sacrifice the coverage they need to save.
+That’s why we shop your policy through 35+ carriers to find an incredible mobile home policy that strikes the perfect balance between coverage and price.
+Our team handles all the paperwork from A to Z for the easiest buying experience!
+Please don’t wait.
+Get your hassle-free quote now and see why over 15,000 Texans trust us for all their insurance needs.